 Compare Small Business Loans

-SBA loan rates are among the lowest available of all small business financing options.
+SBA loan rates are among the lowest available among small business financing options.
 The U.S. Small Business Administration (SBA) offers a variety of loan and line of credit programs, but its two most popular are the 7(a) and CDC/504 loans.
-We’ve rounded up the rates for each, plus rates for those seeking emergency SBA funding (rates listed here are not APRs).
+The SBA doesn’t itself make loans; instead, they are made by participating lenders.
+The SBA guarantees the loans up to a certain percentage in case of default, which means that lenders are more willing to be flexible with the interest rates.
+We’ve gathered the rates for each, plus rates for those seeking emergency SBA funding.

 Effective interest rate

 The 7(a) loan is the SBA's flagship loan program.
 There are several types of 7(a) loans available, including standard 7(a) loans up to $5 million for general business expenses.
 The maximum amount for 7(a) Express loans is $500,000.

 - Terms up to 25 years, though standard 7(a) loans for working capital or equipment purchases have a term of up to 10 years.